fatohassan/fatohassan/README.md

 Hi!
-It's Fatma.
-A pragmatic software engineer that favor Mathematics.
+I'm Fatma.
+A pragmatic SWE.
 - I believe "The power of imagination makes us infinte".
 - Always "Teach what you know".
 - How to reach me : fatmaelsiddig@gmail.com.